 Recommends spacing of approximately ¾ inch between adjacent sheets for best performance.
 This allows room maximum fillet weld size.
 In applications, it is possible to reduce gaps by combining plug welds and butting up sheets.

 4.0 Plug Welds

-For better results a minimum hole size of (1") is suggested every (12"-18") on center’s with the base of the A36 welded to the structure with the rest of the hole filled with a Stoody hard facing material.
+For better results, minimum hole size of (1") is suggested every (12"-18") on centers with the base of the A36 welded to the structure with the rest of the hole filled with a Stoody hard facing material.

 4.1 Stud Welds

-Bolt holes accelerates wear and reduce the life expectancy of your wear liners.
+Bolt holes accelerate wear and reduce the life expectancy of your wear liners.

 Welding on the hard face is of wear protection only the backing plate is to be welded to the standard of application.
-K-TECK is not a structure consult with your local welding dealer for more information
+Anisotropic Global Spec is not a structure consult with your local welding dealer for more information

 We recommend using either: